-You will be asked about your symptoms and how you hurt your wrist.
-An exam of your wrist will be done.
+The doctor will ask about your symptoms and health history.
+You will also be asked how you hurt your wrist.
+A physical exam will be done.
+It will focus on your wrist.

 - MRI scan